ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 TODO's and future work:

-The Tracking could be more stableRegarding the issue with the low frame rates (30fps) of the ARCamera.
-The issue was shortly discussed in the ARCore developer forum (https://github.com/google-ar/arcore-unity-sdk/issues/34) but it is unclear of Google is working on improving it because it does not seem such a big issue for most AR apps.
+The Tracking could be more stable regarding the issue with the low frame rates (30fps) of the ARCamera.
+The latest update fixes the problem by making it less noticable but it is still there.
+The issue was shortly discussed in the ARCore developer forum here: (https://github.com/google-ar/arcore-unity-sdk/issues/34) and here: (https://github.com/google-ar/arcore-unity-sdk/issues/141) but it is unclear if Google is working on improving it because it does not seem such a big issue for most AR apps.
 Interestingly the ARKit from Apple seems to render with higher fps.
-I found one video showing off positional tracking using ARKit (https://www.youtube.com/watch?v=jrzffJPekRo) and it seems to be less jittery at the corners.
-I hope the issue can be solved with one of the next updates of ARCore.
-Hoping that the ARCore developers get a bit more competitive towards ARKit.
-Therefore I asked more specifically hoping for good news from Google in the future (https://github.com/google-ar/arcore-unity-sdk/issues/141).
+I found one video showing off positional tracking using ARKit (https://www.youtube.com/watch?v=jrzffJPekRo).

-I also work on implementing hand tracking into the app using software from Manomotion (https://www.manomotion.com/) and I hope to tell you more about it in the future.
+I am also work on implementing hand tracking into the app using software from Manomotion (https://www.manomotion.com/) and I hope to tell you more about it in the future.
 Right now Manomotion is working hard on getting their hand tracking software compatible with ARCore 1.0.0.
-I have some doubts that the S7 can handle the extra load but with a simpler environment it might just work.

-The ARCore1.0InsideOutTrackingSkyRoom.apk is a more complex scene with some objects to interact with.
-This scene is for testing the limits to find out how much the S7 can handle.
-If you wanne try the app use the touchpad on the headset or the trigger button on your GearVR hand controller to fly through the room.
-The GearVR hand controller transforms into a wooden bat and allows you to interact with the objects in the room.
-Due to the additional objects, textures and physics this app runs not as smoothly on the S7.
-I will work on it to enhance the performance in the near future.
+A beta version is already available but I have some issues getting it to work properly.

 Credit:

-I wanna give credit to the following developers which published useful informations I used in realising this project:
+I wanna give credit to the following developers which published useful informations I used in building this project:
 + FusedVR https://www.youtube.com/watch?v=4EWPUdE_kqU
 + Roberto Lopez Mendez https://blogs.unity3d.com/2017/10/18/mobile-inside-out-vr-tracking-now-readily-available-on-your-phone-with-unity/